 Renowned architect Graeme North has spent his whole professional life involved in the natural homes industry and still loves to get his hands stuck into some mud.
-He discusses the benefits of natural homes with Nadene Hall.

 Natural homes have a secret quality that people love.
 But even after 40 years of designing, building and living in them, architect Graeme North hasn’t cracked quite what it is.

 “It’s intangible stuff some of it, I find it very hard to quantify or even talk about.
 It seems to be a sense of wellbeing by living within natural materials.
 People react very positively to the indoor environment in a natural building.
 You get a moderation of temperature, a moderation of humidity.”

 But for many people, it might seem like you have to be a hippie to like the style of a natural home.
 Graeme says there are dozens of designs which show how modern aesthetics can be created using old technology.